-An Application must describe the Applicant's values and philosophy related to stakeholder engagement.
+Applicants must provide all the information requested below in their Stakeholder Engagement plan and status and fill out Attachment I. (Stakeholder Engagement & Economic Benefits).
+Applications must describe the Applicant's values and philosophy related to stakeholder engagement.
 Applications should provide a stakeholder map and a plan for community engagement activities and targeted stakeholder outreach.
-This should include the specific host community(ies), local groups that may be impacted by the Project, community governments, local first responders and other constituencies.
-A stakeholder engagement plan should describe how a Project will fulfill the stakeholder engagement and participation requirements for front-of-the-meter energy storage devices as provided in the Commission's Maryland Energy Storage Program requirements as described in the proposed RM85 regulations.
+The stakeholder map should list the specific host community(ies), local groups that may be impacted by the Project, community governments, local first responders and other constituencies located near the Project.
+A stakeholder engagement plan should describe how a Project will fulfill the stakeholder engagement and participation requirements for front-of-the-meter energy storage devices as provided in the Commission's Maryland Energy Storage Program requirements specified in the RM85 regulations.

-For Projects that have initiated the stakeholder engagement process, Applications should identify key stakeholders and specific stakeholder engagement activities the Applicant has already conducted, what concerns have been raised, what has been done to date to address those concerns, and what activities the applicant will take to address any concerns that have not been addressed.
+For Projects that have initiated the stakeholder engagement process, Applications should identify key stakeholders and specific stakeholder engagement activities the Applicant has already conducted, what concerns have been raised, what has been done to date to address those concerns, and what activities the Applicant will take to address any concerns that have not been addressed.